sherms77/Python-challenges/Think cs/abecedarian/README.txt

 Lack
 Mack
 Nack
-Oack
+Oack # should be Ouack
 Pack
-Qack
+Qack # should be Quack

 * "Ouack" and "Quack" are misspelled.

 Exercise - As an exercise, modify the program to fix this error.

 NOTES
-Above code is Python 2.
+- Above code is Python 2.
+- Refer to abecedarian.py for solution.

 STATUS
-Not started.
+Finished - 28 July 2021